soarsmu/CodeNLM/README.md

 # Understanding boolean options.
 # Most boolean options are set to False by default.
 # For using any boolean option set it to True.
 # For instance for using a GRU instead of an LSTM add to your command the option --gru True.
 ```

-We next present the various scenarios supported by our implementation.

 ## Training
 The training scenario creates a global model by training on the provided to it training data.